noriyoshiabe/NASequencer/doc/en/general.md

 You can copy it and paste to source file for [SYNTH](nas.md#SYNTH) statement.

 #### Preset List
 List of available presets of synthesizer.
-By click list or arrow key up/down, selected preset will be changed.
+By click list or ←→ key up/down, selected preset will be changed.

 #### Keyboard Preview
 In Preset Selection sheet, previewing sound of preset is available.
 Mapping of hardware keyboard is shown on the sheet.
-Left and right arrow keys are for octave shift.
+←→ keys are for octave shift.

 <a name="general__main_measure"></a>
 ### Measure